Sohamslc5/SE-Project/README.md

 ## Description
 The SERL website functions as a content management system, enabling users to add, update, and delete information about projects, publications, faculty, and researchers.
 It employs a client-server architecture with RESTful APIs for CRUD operations, ensuring efficient data management and user authentication.

-This project is created by a group of five 4th Semester students of IIITA.
+This project is created by a group of five 3rd (third) Semester students of IIITA.

 ## Features: